Anirban2099/Band-Stop-Filter/README.md

 # Bandwidth-Stop-Filter
-Its a project that is simulated on NI MULTISIM 14 and later it was done on HARDWARE by me.
-It was my ECE 4th SEM Project .
+a BSF Filter that stops frequency of range 1khz to 5khz and allow rest.
+Its simulated on NI Multisim and later done on Hardware (Breadboard) .